 Mertha tugged a bit on the vine “do you think it is fine if I carry you the rest of the way up? you are begging to sound a bit out of breath.”
 Mertha was right, she had been so lost in thought that she had not even noticed.

-Cleo smiled, being carried did not feel as demeaning as it had once done “thanks, I didn’t notice.
+Cleo smiled, being carried did not feel as demeaning as it had before “thanks, I didn’t notice.
 I would be happy if you carried me.”
 The fact that she had not felt her own limits did not scare her as much as it perhaps should, she felt safe that Mertha would make sure she was okay either way.
 A few strong vines helped her up into the cradle of vines, it was so comfortable and safe there.
-Mertha made sure to hide the view from her, and the tension of the surprise grew a bit more.
+Mertha made sure to hide the view from her, and the tension of the surprise grew slightly more.

 Finally, they made it to the top, the path widened to form a circular town square.
 There was a statue made of metal depicting some sort of tree in the middle, sounded by a fountain.
 There were benches and beds of flowers in circular patterns around the square.
 Suddenly there were a few vines in front of her eyes “just wait one moment” She was lifted upwards, out of the cradle, and onto Mertha’s shoulder, vines kept her safe from falling.
 “Now you can see.”
 The vines parted and Cleo finally saw the Agraria in its full beauty.